MominRaza6762/SyncChat/README.md

   - Create a new group or join an existing one.
   - Start messaging users or groups.
   - Share media, send voice messages, and more.
-4. You can test the app by adding users such as mominraza354@gmail.com to test chat functionalities.
+4. Since this is a real-time chat application, testing requires at least two user accounts.
+You can create multiple accounts using different email addresses.
+After creating both users, log in with one account and add the other user by entering their email to start chatting.